Matveibos/rails_answers_and_guides/coffeescript_tutorial.md

 0. How you can run coffee file?

        coffee name_file.coffee
+0. How you can compile coffee file to js?

+       coffee --compile name_file.coffee
 1. How you can create sample function in CoffeeScript?

         hello = (name) ->